alexy-os/vite-workspace-bunjs/packages/ui/README.md

 # @packages/ui

-A shared UI component library for the Vite + React + BunJS workspace.
+A shared Shadcn/UI component library for the Vite + React + BunJS workspace.

 ## Components